-Indiana Task Force 1 deploys from Indianapolis to aid in Hurricane Debby recovery
+Indiana Task Force 1 deploys from Indianapolis to aid in Debby recovery

 The team is expected to be gone for one to two weeks.

-Debby was upgraded to a Category 1 hurricane as it approached the Gulf Coast in Florida.
+Debby was upgraded to a Category 1 hurricane as it approached the Gulf Coast in Florida, but was downgraded back to a tropical storm Monday afternoon.
 It was expected to hit land by midday Monday.

 This story was created using a script that aired on WISH-TV.